kpumuk/meta-tags/README.md

 Description is a string (HTML will be stripped from output string).

+### Mirrored values

+Sometimes, it is desirable to mirror meta tag values down into namespaces.
+A common use case is when you want open graph's `og:title` to be identical to the `title`.

+Say, you have the following in your application layout:

+    display_meta_tags :og => {
+      :title => :title
+    }

+The value of `og[:title]` is a symbol and therefore references the value of the top level `title` meta tag.
+With the following in any view:

+    title 'my great view'

+You get this open graph meta tag for free:

+    <meta property="og:title" content="my great view"></meta>

 ### Using with pjax

 [jQuery.pjax](https://github.com/defunkt/jquery-pjax) is a nice solution for navigation